drhsqlite/fossil-mirror/www/admin-v-setup.md

 *   **TH1**: The [TH1 language][TH1] is quite restricted relative to the
-    Tcl language it descends from, so this author does not believe there is a way to damage the Fossil repository or its host via the Admin → TH1 feature, which allows exeuction of arbitrary TH1 code within the repository's execution context.
+    Tcl language it descends from, so this author does not believe there is a way to damage the Fossil repository or its host via the Admin → TH1 feature, which allows execution of arbitrary TH1 code within the repository's execution context.
 Nevertheless, interpreters are a well-known source of security problems, so it seems best to restrict this feature to Setup-only users as long as we lack a good reason